Are some investors placing votes in favor of private equity based on returns that might be considered fake news?

 Returns that Make Bad Funds Look Better and Good Ones Look Great

 The bolded words above were taken from another McKinsey report from 2004 titled A Cautionary Tale.
-It warned investors and industry executives about the fake news I just mentioned (they called it “dangerous”) and pointed out that this is “neither isolated or immaterial.”
+It warned investors and industry executives about the type of returns I just mentioned (they used the word “dangerous”) and pointed out that this is “neither isolated or immaterial.”

 What are these returns?